-"There's a lot of people who call us more than once.
-So that's a big help.
-I can say: 'Are you calling on behalf of yourself or your daughter Ingeborg?'
-That is often the start of the conversation; you would get the hint of who they're calling for.
-And if it's for their daughter, you click on the name Ingeborg on the list in AMIS to get her personal ID which saves the operators a lot of typing."
-This is not a mere matter of productivity, but of saving lives.
-"The first thing you have to assess is whether the problem is acute - whether the caller ought to have dialled 113, if you like.
-If that is our judgement or instinct as experienced medical practitioners, we take control of the situation to find out if immediate help is needed.
-"The second huge benefit of AMIS, in the Oslo region at any rate, is that it links directly with the ambulance system.
-Help can be on its way even as I transfer my medical journal to the ambulance service.
+- Medical records came with a lot of 'prefilled' information because the system recognises caller numbers - Flexibility of UI saves time, and avoids navigational pain points - All relevant information is on one screen, allowing operators to give her full attention to the patient - Manchester triage is implemented in Omda AMIS, with time-saving dropdowns for medical conditions - System functionality is designed to give operators time and space to listen to the patient, especially during the critical first 30 seconds experienced medical practitioners, we take control of the situation to find out if immediate help is needed.

+"The second huge benefit of Omda AMIS, in the Oslo region at any rate, is that it links directly with the ambulance system.
+Help can be on its way even as I transfer my medical journey to the ambulance service.
 I can connect the patient with the ambulance team so all three of us are speaking; there is no need for the caller to hang up and dial 113.
 They stay on the line to make sure that the medical journal with all the information and the phone call are transferred safely to my colleague at the ambulance service."